solara-x/solara/README.md

 ⚠️ Some executors get falsely detected.
 Just disable Windows Defender before installing.

 💬 Q: Where can I get support?
-📌 Join our Discord server for updates and help: discord.gg/yourserver (Replace with your link!)
+📌 Join our Discord server for updates and help: discord.gg/get-solara

 🔥 Enjoy Exploiting with Solara! 🚀
 Made with ❤️ by Solara team